apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 S3Guard

-1. Increases performances on all directory listing/scanning operations, including those which take place during the partitioning period of query execution, the process where files are listed and the work divided up amongst processes.
+1. May improve performance on directory listing/scanning operations, including those which take place during the partitioning period of query execution, the process where files are listed and the work divided up amongst processes.

 1. Permits a consistent view of the object store.
 Without this, changes in objects may not be immediately visible, especially in listing operations.